 The format of any ISO standard and the emphasis on continual improvement also works to ensure the security processes will be updated and constantly improved upon so as to dismiss the possibility of outdated security measures.

-If you have made the decision to implement ISO 27001 into your organization and reap the rewards of a robust information security management system, you need to start considering certification.
+If you have made the decision to implement ISO/IEC 27001 into your organization and reap the rewards of a robust information security management system, you need to start considering certification.
 Certification is proof to your interested parties of your conformity to the standard and provides a third-party, impartial assessment of your organization that is meant to be a means of improvement to your inner system to ensure it is working at its peak capacity.
 Certification is also a great way to motivate your team to work towards a goal and set stringent deadlines for achievement and improvement and give your organization a purpose and end goal for the management of your information security.

 Because certification requires the stringent implementation of the procedures outlined in the standard as well as the production of all the mandatory documents and records, the process can be made simpler by having a detailed guide to follow or a checklist to reference.